zhangzehao626/PanSci/README.md

 - __EasySci__: Sziraki, Andras, et al. "A global view of aging and Alzheimer’s pathogenesis-associated cell population dynamics and molecular signatures in human and mouse brains."
 Nature Genetics 55.12 (2023): 2104-2116.
 DOI: https://doi.org/10.1038/s41588-023-01572-y

 ## Contact
-For questions or further information, please contact Zehao Zhang at zzhang03@rockefeller.edu or raise an issue in this repository.
+For questions or further information, please contact Tommy at zzhang03@rockefeller.edu or raise an issue in this repository.